Cyclist road rules

 There are special road rules only applying to people riding a bicycle on the street.
 Cyclists do not need to give a left or stop signal, or signal when making a hook turn.

-You can find a list of road rules for bicycle riders on the Roads and Maritime Services website.
+You can find road rules and other resources for bicycle riders on the Transport for NSW website.

 Here are some tips to help you cycle safely on our roads.